asny/three-d/README.md

 Image parsers | Most image formats are supported (using the [image](https://crates.io/crates/image) crate). | [Texture](https://github.com/asny/three-d/tree/master/examples/texture) | `image-io`
 Window | Default windows for easy setup.
 Currently [glutin](https://crates.io/crates/glutin) for cross-platform desktop and canvas for web. | [All](https://asny.github.io/three-d/) | `glutin-window` `canvas`

-It is always possible to combine features, for example rendering a particle effect followed by direct calls to the graphics context.
+It is always possible to combine features, for example rendering particles followed by direct calls to the graphics context.

 ### Build